fhiso/bibliography/README.md

 be considered during FHISO's exploratory work.
 To request that work is included in this bibliography, please contact the bibliography editor by email at <bibliography@fhiso.org>.

+The main part of the bibliography can be found in [bibliography.md](bibliography.md).
+In due course, this will be made available on our website.